 When you are looking for a new tech tool, always keep ease-of-use in mind.
 Ask the provider how long it takes to set up, how long the onboarding time for new users is and whether they offer free or paid training when you sign up.
 Today, many tech providers offer ‘self-service education’, evergreen tutorials and trainings their clients can access for free at any time.
-Mews University is a good example thereof.
 Especially in a high-turnover industry like hospitality, this is valuable since it lets you quickly and easily train new staff.
-Don’t forget to ask about this during your discovery call!
+Don’t forget to ask about this during your research.

 Next, find out what current customers are saying by asking colleagues in the industry or checking review sites like Hotel Tech Report.
 As a final test, get a free trial or at least a demo.
 Especially in an industry like hospitality where staff turnover is high, you want to make sure new team members can easily catch on and get to work rather than spend days in training for every software you use.

 Using open apps that easily integrate with one another is key to setting up your hotel’s tech infrastructure.

 True two-way integrations mean that the data produced by one system (say, the room service bill that one of your guests orders) is automatically pushed to another system (that room service bill getting automatically charged to the card on your guest’s profile in your hotel PMS) without human intervention.

 Integrations are key to offering a frictionless stay for guests while minimising operational complexity for your employees; everyone wins.
 And you don’t have to be a tech wizard to integrate your systems.

 The Mews Marketplace helps you easily test and implement new programmes that readily integrate.